 What is a concussion?

-Concussions are a specific type of brain injury that cause the brain to move quickly forward and back inside the skull.
+Concussions are a specific type of brain injury that causes the brain to move quickly forward and back inside the skull.
 If you have ever slid a piece of paper out from under something and watched the item on top of the paper slide forward forcefully and then slide back forcefully before settling in the same position that’s similar to what happens to your brain when you get a concussion.
 The brain bounces forward against the skull, then backward hitting the skull again, before settling back into place.

-Concussions cause bruise like injuries on the delicate brain.
-Usually these lesions heal without permanent damage, but there can be lingering side effects from a concussion that take months to heal.
+Concussions cause bruise-like injuries on the delicate brain.
+Usually, these lesions heal without permanent damage, but there can be lingering side effects from a concussion that take months to heal.
 Sometimes there is permanent damage if the injury is severe enough.
 Concussion symptoms and treatment vary depending on the impact on the brain and the severity of the concussion.

 How accident insurance can help pay for concussion treatment